gurby123/gurby123.github.io/readme.template.md

 Hey there 👋

-I’m Gurbachan, a senior full-stack data analyst, creative coder and designer who specializes in front-end development, docker containers for backend development.
+I’m Gurbachan, a senior full-stack data analyst, creative coder and designer who specializes in front-end development and docker containers for backend development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.

 Want to know more about me?